 It is important to point out that we’ve seen this trend before with gluten sensitivity; for many years this was overlooked by conventional medicine unless the patient presented with full-blown celiac disease.
 Today, however, we are seeing a different understanding about gluten sensitivity and, I suspect, we’ll see this about adrenal function in the future as well.

 Despite the fact that many conventional practitioners may not look at adrenal function until it’s too late, there’s good news to share – you can take control of your adrenal health!
 You can make great improvements in your adrenal health by lowering your stress and focusing on quality nutrition.
 Some women may also want to include a dietary supplement to help with adrenal support.

-One patient puts it this way: “I made a practice of eating well and managing my stress and everything else just fell into place!”
-I don’t want to make it seem like these changes will make a difference in your life overnight.
+As amazing as this is, I want to emphasize that these changes will make a difference in your life overnight.
 After working with thousands of women, I can tell you it takes time for the changes to be seen – but it is possible and almost always happens when the right support is given.

 Our adrenals can’t differentiate between types of stress.
 Trying to meet a deadline at work, coping with a sick family member, financial concerns, a car breaking down, getting married and dieting – yes even dieting (and think about how many women you know who are constantly dieting!) – places stress on the body.